 The second decision was the Twelve Days of Christmas organizing scheme.4 Turns out there are two ways to count the days: one that starts on the day after Christmas and includes Epiphany, and one that starts on Christmas and goes to Epiphany Eve.
 I used the second one.5 A lot of the listeners have indicated that they enjoyed the opportunity to sing Christmas songs after they weren’t being played anywhere else.

-The third decision was to mix sacred and secular songs: people seem to have been all right with that.
+The third decision was to include both sacred and secular songs.
+People seem to have been all right with that.
 I was shocked to discover how many secular Christmas songs are actually getting-ready-for-Christmas songs, and didn’t fit within the Twelve Days format.6

 But the main learning from this project was that I have so many friends who were willing to share this Christmas in this special way.
 This has been a difficult year, and we’ve learned, I think, that we need to feel that we’re together.
 Singing these songs in different places on individual schedules may have helped with that.
 I hope that you enjoyed this little experiment, and like the Muppets and that wonderful song about the figgy pudding, I wish you a merry Christmas and a Happy New Year.

 Following are the pages for the twelve days.
 You can use this list to sing along with the whole list of songs.
 (If that doesn’t get it out of your system, nothing will.)